Inconel

-Inconel is a nickel-chromium-based superalloy often utilized in extreme environments where components are subjected to high temperature, pressure or mechanical loads.
+Inconel (/ˈɪnkənəl/ IN-co-nel) is a superalloy composed mainly of nickel, chromium, and iron that is often used in extreme environments where components are subjected to high temperature, pressure, or mechanical loads.
 Inconel alloys are oxidation- and corrosion-resistant.
 When heated, Inconel forms a thick, stable passivating oxide layer protecting the surface from further attack.
 Inconel retains strength over a wide temperature range, making it attractive for high-temperature applications in which aluminum and steel would succumb to creep as a result of thermally-induced crystal vacancies.
 Inconel's high-temperature strength is developed by solid solution strengthening or precipitation hardening, depending on the alloy.

-Inconel alloys are typically used in high temperature applications.
+Inconel was discovered in the early 1930s by scientists at the International Nickel Company (later Inco Limited).
 Common trade names for various Inconel alloys include: